Practical-ASP-NET/Tailwind.Extensions.AspNetCore/README.md

 Works for Blazor WASM applications that are hosted via an ASP.NET Core app, and Blazor Server applications.

-Note it doesn't currently work with Blazor WASM apps that aren't hosted via ASP.NET Core.
+Note it doesn't work with Blazor WASM apps that aren't hosted via ASP.NET Core.

 ## Usage